xldenis/xav.io/content/blog/rust-formal-verification.md

 {% end %}

 Modern separation logics like Iris are wonderfully powerful tools, allowing us to precisely state and reason about the most complex and subtle programs and properties.
-Using separation logic it becomes possible to *scalable* verification tools for imperative languages like C, Java, Javascript, or even machine code.
+Using separation logic it becomes possible to build *scalable* verification tools for imperative languages like C, Java, Javascript, or even machine code.

 ## why rust, then?